 Figure 3: Mean attitudinal preferences over time for degree vs non-degree holders.
 Scaled from left-right (0-1).

-As for income, Figure 4 displays similar patterns to the education cleavage on the cultural dimension but substantial differences on the economic dimensions.
+As for income, Figure 4 displays similar patterns to the education cleavage on the cultural dimension but substantial differences on the economic dimension.
 High earners are significantly more left wing than low earners on immigration and especially moral traditionalism.
-The gap has remained consistent over time on immigration, whereas it more than doubled for moral traditionalism in the 2000-2015 period , compared to the 1990s, before narrowing considerably in 2019.
+The gap has remained consistent over time on immigration, whereas it more than doubled for moral traditionalism in the 2000 to 2015 period , when compared to the 1990s, before narrowing considerably in 2019.
 Low earners have been slightly more pro-market than high earners until 2019, when they moved significantly more leftward than high earners, surpassing them entirely.
 However, the most telling finding is that low earners have consistently been considerably more pro-redistribution than high earners.
-The gap was reduced nearly by half at the turn of the century as high earners became much more pro-redistribution then, but the gap widened again somewhat in 2019.
+The gap was reduced nearly by half at the turn of the century, as high earners became much more pro-redistribution since then, but the gap widened again somewhat in 2019.